sequenceiq/blog/source/_posts/2014-08-27-announcing-periscope.markdown

 *Periscope brings QoS and autoscaling to Hadoop YARN.
 Built on cloud resource management and YARN schedulers, allows to associate SLA policies to applications.*

-After the very positive reception of [Cloudbreak](https://cloudbreak.sequenceiq.com/) - the first open sourced and cloud agnostic Hadoop as a Service API - today we are releasing the `public beta` version of our open source **SLA policy based autoscaling API** for Hadoop YARN clusters.
+After the very positive reception of [Cloudbreak](https://cloudbreak.sequenceiq.com/) - the first open source and cloud agnostic Hadoop as a Service API - today we are releasing the `public beta` version of our open source **SLA policy based autoscaling API** for Hadoop YARN clusters.

 ##Overview